csvconf/csvconf.com/faq.md

 ## What is the format of the conference sessions?

-There will be three (3) talks per hour long session
+Talks will be twenty (20) minutes, with five (5) minutes for Q&A.

-Talks will be fifteen (15) minutes, with five (5) minutes for Q&A.
+Birds of a Feather sesssions will be an hour long.

 Sessions will be moderated by the organising team.